ravichandan/foodie-service/RewardPointsAllocation.md

 ## 2. Special Bonus Points
-Early Adopter Bonus: Give 20% more points for reviews of newly listed restaurants or food items.
+### Early Adopter Bonus:
+Give 20% more points for reviews of newly listed restaurants or food items.
+If a restaurant or food item is less than 15 days old, then the calculation goes like this:
+- the points as given above + 20% extra.

+### Milestone Rewards:
-Milestone Rewards: Extra points for certain milestones (e.g., 50 points after 5 reviews, 100 points after 10 reviews).
+Extra points for certain milestones -
+- 20 points after every 5 reviews

+### Rules & Conditions
+- A user can give a maximum of 2 reviews per day and 7 reviews in a week.
+- A user, in a week, cannot give more than 2 reviews consecutively to a same restaurant.
+- A user, in a consecutive 2 days, cannot give reviews to a same restaurant and same dish.

+### Idea: Seasonal/Promotional Bonuses:
-Seasonal/Promotional Bonuses: Periodic promotions (e.g., double points for reviews in a specific week/month).
+Periodic promotions (e.g., double points for reviews in a specific week/month).

+# Not yet implmented
 ## 3. Review Quality Control
 Minimum Review Requirements: Only reviews with genuine content (e.g., at least 50 words or relevant images) are eligible for points.
 Moderation: Implement a system where reviews are verified by a moderator or AI to ensure authenticity and quality.